Watch videos from the Alzheimer's Disease Research Center at Mayo Clinic about:

 Brain games, puzzles, reading and crafts.
 Do activities that keep your mind active help ward off symptoms of Alzheimer's disease?
 A study in Neurology, the medical journal of the American Academy of Neurology suggests they might.

-Watch videos from the Mayo Clinic Frontotemporal Degeneration Knowledge and Support Summit, including presentations from field-leading experts from Mayo Clinic, the Association of Frontotemporal Dementias, and skilled frontotemporal dementia care and support providers and advisors.
+Watch videos from the Mayo Clinic Frontotemporal Degeneration Knowledge and Support Summit, including presentations from field-leading experts from Mayo Clinic, the Association for Frontotemporal Degeneration, and skilled frontotemporal degeneration care and support providers and advisors.

 Overview of the FTD Spectrum Disorders